 French toast is a quick weekend morning breakfast that simply cannot be beaten.
 Everyone absolutely loves this recipe and you will love how easy it is to make!

 French toast is one of my favorite breakfast items, especially when it's drenched in butter and drizzled with warm maple syrup!
 This quick and easy french toast recipe has a ton of flavor with plenty of cinnamon and vanilla, plus whole milk and powdered sugar making it extra rich and perfectly sweet.

 What is the Best Bread for French Toast?

 - Brioche: Brioche is by far the best bread choice here.
-It’s thick and absorbent so it soaks up a ton of batter compared to other types of bread.
-You can find it at most grocery stores in the bakery section.
-It’s a bit more expensive but totally worth it in my opinion.
+It's thick and absorbent so it soaks up a ton of batter compared to other types of bread.
+You can find it at any grocery store in the bakery section.
+It's a bit more expensive but totally worth it in my opinion.
 You can also make your own if you're up for it!

 - Challah: Challah is another great option, it's a beautiful braided Jewish bread that can be found near brioche in the bakery section.

 - French bread: Fresh or day-old French bread is great because it’s very absorbent.
 Here’s my easy recipe for homemade french bread.